sib-swiss/termal/doc/manual.md

 ## Ordering the Sequences {#ordering}

-Initially, the sequences appear in the alignment pane in the same order as they appear in the alignment file.
+By default, the sequences appear in the alignment pane in the same order as they appear in the alignment file.
 However, the sequences may be ordered according to the current [metric](#metrics), either ascending or descending.
 Note that the "first" sequence (on the screen) is the _top_ sequence.
 As a result, when sorting in ascending order, metric values increase from top to bottom.

-The user may also supply a custom ordering, by passing option `-o` and supplying the name of an ordering file as an argument to the option, e.g.:
+The user may also supply a custom ordering, by passing option `-o` and supplying the name of an ordering file (see below) as an argument to the option, e.g.:

 ```
 termal -o my-order alignment.msa
 ```

+In this case, `termal` initially shows the alignment in custom ordering.

+### Ordering File

 An ordering file is simply the sequence headers in the desired order.
 For example, passing the following ordering file would cause `AHMKMHDK_00298` to